Marc-Bernard-Tools/ABAP-Emoji/README.md

 ## Prerequisite

-HTML output with Internet connection since Emoji graphics are hosted on https://twemoji.maxcdn.com/.
+HTML output with Internet connection since Emoji graphics are hosted on `https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/`.

 ## Installation

 You can install ABAP Emoji using [abapGit](https://github.com/abapGit/abapGit) either creating a new online repository for https://github.com/Marc-Bernard-Tools/ABAP_Emoji or downloading the repository [ZIP file](https://github.com/Marc-Bernard-Tools/ABAP_Emoji/archive/main.zip) and creating a new offline repository.

-We recommend to use package `$EMOJI`.
+We recommend using package `$EMOJI`.

 ## Usage